 If the doctor decides that you are able to give your child injections at home, you should receive training by a health care professional on the right way to prepare and inject HUMIRA.
 Do not try to inject HUMIRA until you have been shown the right way to give the injections.
 The doctor will take your child's weight into consideration when deciding the appropriate dose.
 Your child’s first injection must be given under the supervision of a health care professional.
 Remember to keep your HUMIRA refrigerated in its original container until ready for use.

 With HUMIRA, you may not have to make an appointment and travel to the doctor’s office for every dose.
 HUMIRA offers you the flexibility to administer your child’s medicine in the comfort of your home.
 Your child’s doctor will follow up with you on a regular basis.
-Refer to the Patient Instructions for Use for the HUMIRA Pen or the prefilled syringe and the Medication Guide for more information on the right way to inject HUMIRA.
+For more information on the right way to inject HUMIRA, refer to the Patient Instructions for Use, and the Medication Guide located inside your HUMIRA carton, and within the Full Prescribing Information.